plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-make-a-grouped-bar-chart.md

     - copy: "You can choose your colors, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your chart."
     - copy: "To make this bar chart a grouped bar chart, visit the 'Traces' section under STYLE and select the 'Grouped' option under 'Bars'.
 It may have already been set as 'Grouped' by default."
       img: "![Grouped bar](../static/images/bar-graph/grouped-bars.png)"
     - copy: "To change the colors of your bars, select ‘Traces’ under the same STYLE tab, then click on FILL and a color pop-up will appear.
 As you scroll down that pane, each bar will have its own FILL color that you can change.
-Note that certain colors and typeface are available only on PRO.
+Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/bar-graph/group-colour-fill.png)"
     - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it."
       img: "![Type directly title](../static/images/bar-graph/group-type-directly.png)"